Quick – which symptom of menopause causes the greatest disruption for you?

-There are many different menopausal symptoms (three dozen or so!) and each woman experiences menopause differently; which symptoms cause the greatest disruption to YOUR life will be unique to YOU.
+There are many different menopausal symptoms (three dozen or so!) and each woman experiences menopause differently.
 But even so, with my patients at the Women to Women clinic, I’ve seen a few symptoms rise to the top of the complaint list over the years.

 For the longest time, the biggest complaint women had during perimenopause centered around hot flashes.
 Now don’t get me wrong — hot flashes are still a big concern for women because they are really disruptive, and 4 out of 5 women will experience them during menopause.